 Having bipolar disorder can increase the likelihood of the sufferer developing a substance-abuse problem from 22% to more than 50%.
 Some people with bipolar disorder may drink to numb their manic or depressive symptoms, a behavior often referred to as self-medicating.

 Up to 10% of people with bipolar disorder commit suicide, 10 times the risk of people who have no mental-health disorder.
 Possible signs someone is planning to commit suicide include giving away belongings and otherwise putting affairs in order.
 If you or a loved one has thoughts of suicide, immediately contact a suicide hotline at 1-800-SUICIDE (1-800-784-2433) and 1-800-273-TALK (1-800-273-8255).
-Anyone who has planned or attempted to commit suicide should immediately be taken to the closest hospital emergency room.
+Anyone who has planned or attempted to commit suicide should immediately be taken to the closest hospital emergency room as this is a medical emergency.

 When mental-health professionals assess a person for bipolar disorder, they gather a detailed history and conduct a mental-status examination.
 The history will explore the possibility that the person's symptoms are caused by a medical condition such as a neurological or endocrine problem, medication side effect, or exposure to a toxin.
 The professional will also seek to distinguish symptoms of bipolar disorder from other mental-health problems, such as a substance-use disorder, depression, anxiety, or schizophrenia.

 Medications are an important and effective part of treating bipolar disorder and include mood stabilizers, antipsychotics, and antiseizure medications.
-All these medications have been found to help even out and prevent the mood swings suffered by bipolar disordered individuals.
+All these medications have been found to help even out and prevent the mood swings suffered by people with bipolar disorder.
 Antidepressant medication may trigger mood swings in people with this disorder.

 As is the case with other mental disorders, good self-care is an essential part of getting optimal results from talk therapy and medications.
 People with bipolar disorder should work on getting at least eight hours of sleep per night, exercising regularly, maintaining good nutrition, and avoiding alcohol or drug abuse.
 When bipolar-disordered individuals learn their warning signs for the onset of a manic or depressive episode, they are more able to prevent full-blown mood swings.